aahashemi/Udemy-Course-Price-Predictor/README.md

 <a id="word2vec_udemy.model"></a>
 ### word2vec_udemy.model

 The `word2vec_udemy.model` is the vector representation model for the Udemy courses titles.
 This model computes the similarity between the courses' titles in the dataset.
+This model will be used for price prediction.

 - - - -